aaronsky/buildkite-swift/Sources/Buildkite/Buildkite.docc/Articles/GettingStarted.md

-# Getting Started with Buildkite
+# Getting Started

 Initialize a client and get started with sending resources by listing all pipelines.

 ## Overview

-// TODO
+This article is an overview of how to set up your Buildkite client to interact with the REST API.

 ### Get Your Access Token

 In order to access the Buildkite API you must first create an API access token.
-Follow Buildkite's [own documentation on managing tokens](https://buildkite.com/docs/apis/managing-api-tokens) for more information on what to do.
+Follow Buildkite's own documentation on [managing API tokens](https://buildkite.com/docs/apis/managing-api-tokens) for more information on what to do.
 Keep in mind that securely storing tokens used with this package is the responsibility of the developer.

 ### Create a Buildkite Client